 Sardines are a good supplementary meal for dogs.
-It adds variety to their feeding routine and helps them keep a nice shiny coat.
+This type of fish adds variety to their feeding routine and helps them keep a nice shiny coat.
 Sardines contain lots of nutritional benefits which are, of course, also great for dogs.
 There are some interesting things to know about giving your canine sardines.
 Let’s take a closer look.

 The advantages of giving your dog sardines on a weekly basis far outweigh any negatives, though it isn’t something you’ll want to give your pet daily.
-A couple of times a week is beneficial and a pleasant change to their boring kibble.
-In fact, the best way to feed your dog this treat is to mix it in with kibble.
+A couple of times a week is beneficial and a pleasant change to their usually boring kibble.
+In fact, the best way to feed your dog this treat is to occasionally mix it in with their regular food.

-Your dog’s size will help determine how many sardines they should receive at any given serving.
-One tin, but not more than 200 calories, once or twice a week is ideal for most dogs weighing around 10 to 20kg.
+Your dog’s size will help determine how many sardines they should get at any given serving.
+One tin, but not more than 200 calories, once or twice a week is ideal for most dogs weighing between 10 to 20kg.
 Larger dogs may benefit from a slightly higher serving size amount.

 Can I Give My Dog Sardines?
 Answer: Yes